What is Isotonitazene?

 What we need is a comprehensive approach to dealing with the opioid epidemic.
 Too many strategies focus only on reducing the risk of overdose.
 We need to focus on the prevention and treatment of people struggling with addiction.
 For example, medication-assisted treatment programs given drugs like suboxone or methadone to patients.
 While these drugs reduce cravings and prevent the euphoric high of using opioids, they do so because they themselves are opioid medications.
 Some people believe that medication-assisted treatment simply replaces one drug addiction with another.

 A smarter strategy is to provide medically-assisted detoxification.
-Medically-assisted detox programs like the Waismann Method® allow people to privately and comfortably detox in an accredited hospital under the supervision of a medical team and specialists.
-Medical support during the detoxification process is safer, much more successful, and less painful than allowing people to go “cold turkey” or detox in non-medical facilities.
+Medically-assisted detox programs like the Waismann Method® allow people to detox in an accredited hospital privately and comfortably under the supervision of a medical team and specialists.
+During the detoxification process, medical support is safer, much more successful, and less painful than allowing people to go “cold turkey” or detox in non-medical facilities.
 After a brief hospital stay, patients enter a supportive recovery care environment.
 This will enable people to regain physical and emotional strength to enter a life free from opioid abuse.
 This recovery period is critical to address the underlying problems driving addictive behavior.
 Only by treating depression, anxiety, trauma, and other mental health problems will people get the relief they need.
 Increased access to medical detox needs to be a primary part of the solution to the opioid crisis.
 Without high-quality treatment programs, patients will continue to suffer and be vulnerable to overdoses from iso and other synthetic opioids.